PROJECT 2026 TRACKER

 1. There are a handful of contractors being considered for this attraction

-2. The attraction is being described as a "thrill ride"
+2. The attraction is being described as a "family thrill ride"

 3. A good portion of the (now unused) flume leftover from Jim Owen's Float Trip will be removed for the new attraction.